Drama CPD and INSET

 The INSET day was pitched just right (levels, ideas and timing) for us.
 There were lots of practical fun ideas for all sorts of lessons.
 They were easy to remember; easy to build into lessons and worthwhile.Adrian Downie

-David says: “I recently ran a whole-day INSET training course for teachers and teaching assistants at St John’s Primary School in Bethnal Green, London.
+David says: “I recently ran a whole-day INSET training course for teachers and teaching assistants at a Primary School in London.
 I delivered the session to 25 participants and we began by looking at how and why drama can be used to teach across the curriculum, following on with some fun drama games.
-I demonstrated a range of drama strategies based on the Evacuees lesson in Learning Through Drama, including the technique of Open and Close which went down a storm.”
+I demonstrated a range of drama strategies based on an Evacuees lesson, including the technique of Open and Close which went down a storm.”

 Thank you so much for delivering an exciting, productive and valuable series of workshops.Michael Clack